thuantran664488/MVCTutorial/README.md

 This is third line
 This is forth line
 5 change from branch master
-6 change from branch thuan
+Changing 7 from master remote